preciofishbone/OmniaDocs/document-management/author/approval-workflow/index.rst

 .. image:: start-publish.png

-Exactly which options are available here depends ona anumber of settings.
+Exactly which options are available here depends on a a number of settings.
+These shown in the image are the most common.

 + **Approver**: The author selects one approver from the list.
 Available approvers depends on various settiings and how the system si set up.
 + **Approval Due Date**: Here the author adds a date when the approval should be made, at the latest.
 This is just information for the approvers.
 The Approval workflow is not stopped if this date is passed.